Growing Success Glue Band Traps | Grease Bands

-Our grease bands cover approximately 8 trees.
+Our Glue Band Traps cover approximately 8 trees.
 The total length is 1.75m.

 Grease Bands also stop ants who eat the prey of friendly predators which are beneficial to the health of the tree.